Our Science – LYMB Website

 Lymphoid Malignancies Branch

-Since its inception in 1956, the Metabolism Branch has been an exemplar of translational research.
-Its investigators combine basic research, preclinical investigation, and drug development with innovative, therapeutic clinical trials that have as their scientific basis fundamental research performed in the branch.
-The primary interest of the branch concerns the regulation of the immune response and the definition of disorders of immunoregulation that underlie immunodeficiency and neoplastic diseases.
-The fundamental laboratory-based studies concern:
+Since its inception in 1956, the Lymphoid Malignancies Branch (formerly the Metabolism Branch) has been an exemplar of translational research.
+Its investigators combine basic research, preclinical investigation, and drug development with innovative, therapeutic clinical trials that have as their scientific basis fundamental research performed in the Branch.
+Primary interests of the Branch concern the identification of abnormalities to the regulation of the immune response and the definition of molecular disorders that underlie lymphoid malignancies.

 The fundamental laboratory-based studies concern molecular biology of human lymphoid malignancies (Louis Staudt); the Staudt Laboratory uses genomic approaches to establish a molecular diagnosis of lymphoid malignancies and to discover new targets for therapy of these diseases.
 A mainstay of the Laboratory is gene-expression profiling, which provides a foundation to understand the molecular pathogenesis of these cancers and their response to therapy.
 New molecular subtypes of lymphoma defined by gene-expression profiling emerge as distinct disease entities that differ in oncogenic mechanisms, as defined by other genomic technologies such as array-based comparative genomic hybridization and cancer gene resequencing.
 An ongoing interest is in RNA interference (RNAi)-based genetic screens for new therapeutic targets in lymphoma and multiple myeloma.
 A recurrent theme that emerges from these unbiased genetic approaches is that lymphoid malignancies co-opt signaling proteins and transcription factors that are used in normal B-cell differentiation and activation.
 These lymphoid restricted pathways provide opportunities for the development of targeted therapies for lymphoid cancers.